meshtastic/design/readme.md

 If you are a developer using these images inside a Meshtastic® application, you can run bin/generate-pngs.sh to regenerate PNGs from the vector files.
 This script will be updated as needed to generate appropriate
 'standard' sized/colored images for various platforms.

+## Notes for android developers

+#### App launcher icons

+The icons should be generated with a separate SVG for foreground and background.
+The dimensions of the svg should be 108 pixels square.
+The middle logo should be 58 pixels wide and high.

+If you need to regenerate android icons follow [this](https://developer.android.com/studio/write/image-asset-studio#create-adaptive) procedure.
+It will also generate the play store icons.
+You should name the icon ic_launcher2.

+#### Action bar icons

+To regenerate the action bar icons use the Image Asset tool to import logo/svg/Mesh_Logo_White.svg.
+Use 0% padding, HOLO_DARK theme and name the generated asset "app_icon".